nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-7.md

 ### The Mountain

 1. Fish until 1:50 am.
 Continuously smelt Gold Bars.
 2. Deposit your entire inventory into the Chest.
+Withdraw the following:
+   - The Axe or Scythe if you had to use them to clear a path to Cindersap Forest
-Withdraw the most profitable item stacks as calculated by the spreadsheet.
+   - The most profitable item stacks as calculated by the spreadsheet
 3. Pass out.

 ## Day's end